Day trips from Marmaris

 Lastly on this history day trip from Marmaris, at the bottom of the hill you come across a single, broken column which is all that's left from one of the Seven Wonders of the Ancient World: the Temple of Artemis, once an imposing sanctuary, destroyed and rebuilt three times before being dealt a final blow by raiding Goths in 268 AD.

-Each of these day trips from Marmaris combine fun with education in the most enjoyable way, and you will be hard pressed to decide which one to take.
-Marmaris is an extremely popular destination, and there's plenty of choice on everything from holidays to flights and car hire from big name brands.
-Jet2holidays, Thomas Cook and TUI have many great value holidays to Turkey, while out complete collection of travel deals and discounts will show you all the current online offers.
+Each of these day trips from Marmaris combine fun with education in the most enjoyable way, and you will be hard-pressed to decide which one to take.
+Marmaris is an extremely popular destination, and there's plenty of choice on everything from holidays to flights and car hire from big-name brands.

 We promise not to share your details